About Your Tenancy Agreement

 When you moved into your property, you signed a tenancy agreement.
 This is a legally binding document that sets out your rights and responsibilities.
 It also sets out the Council’s rights and responsibilities, which have been passed to us to manage on their behalf.

-A copy of the tenancy agreement can be found here to find out more about the changes and additions.
+A copy of the tenancy agreement can be found here.

 We use three types of tenancy: